Metmuseum.org: Household linen

 Art-inspired gifts for the home.
 This eye-catching tea towel nods to a Chinese rank badge made in the 18th-19th century during the Qing dynasty (1644-1911).
 Spectacularly embroidered rank badges were worn by government officials of the Ming and Qing dynasties; badges with birds indicated a civil official while animals such as the tiger were reserved for military officers, and each creature corresponded to a specific rank.
 In this example, a ferocious dragon with deer hooves hovers amid swirling clouds over a raging sea.
 Typically, the dragon was associated with the imperial family, with specific features such as the number of claws indicating the status of the wearer.

-The Metropolitan Museum of Art Lyon Floral Tea Towel
+The Metropolitan Museum of Art Iznik Garden Apron

 The Metropolitan Museum of Art Van Gogh Irises Placemats